nikhilsinghhub/caf-landing-zone-readme.md/caf landing zone.md

 # There are 4 levels in CAF landing Zone 0,1,2,3

 ## LEVEL 0
-  Landing Zone 0 is the foundational layer of the Azure Landing Zones and it contains the core Azure subscriptions and services that are used by other layers.

--	For level 0 – (Core platform automation) – It mainly used for State Management.
+ For level 0 – (Core platform automation) – It mainly used for State Management.

    The different landing zones represented in different state files at level 0 would typically be:
    -	The launchpad (storage accounts, Key Vault, RBAC, etc.) components related to Terraform state management.
    -	The subscription creation delegation capabilities derived from the Enterprise Agreement or Microsoft Customer Agreement.
    -	The credential rotation mechanisms and role-based access control core models.